pavan139/music-genre-classification/README.md

 # Music Genre Classification

 ### Project Description
-This repository contains a music genre classification project that utilizes machine learning techniques to accurately identify music genres.
+This repository contains a music genre classification project that utilizes machine learning technCancel changesiques to accurately identify music genres.
 We have tested and analyzed various algorithms, and found that the following two models provide the most accurate results:

 1. XGBoost
 2. Convolutional Neural Networks (CNN)